continued adventures in the shires…

 I’m going to add those books to my ever growing to-buy list.
 Thanks for the recommendations.

-5. Kristen In London:
+5. Kristen In London says:

 Oh, JaPRA, those ponies!
 Normally I do not touch them, allergic as I am, but I could not resist.
 Total FLUFF.